 - Stents and tubes—This involves the insertion of a variety of temporary and permanent stents and tubes devised to hold open the urethra.
 These are most useful in patients who are too ill or weak to tolerate more extensive procedures.
-This treatment is used rarely in the US at the present time.
+This treatment is used rarely in the United States at the present time.

 These procedures use some form of heat to destroy prostate tissue:

 - Transurethral microwave thermotherapy (TUMT)—uses microwaves emanating from a catheter placed into your bladder to destroy excess prostate tissue

 - Transurethral needle ablation (TUNA)—uses low levels of radiofrequency energy to burn away portions of the enlarged prostate